ArtemisMunoz/website/content/campfire-stories/_index.md

 **Where can I get the link for the livestream?**

-Once you have booked via [Trybooking](https://www.trybooking.com/book/event?eid=629561) we will email you the livestream link on 15 June!
+Once you have booked via [Trybooking](https://www.trybooking.com/book/event?eid=634135&) we will email you the livestream link a few days before the performance!
 To make the stream as secure as possible, we require everyone to register for the livestream, and we will send out registration details with the livestream link.

 **Can people under 18 participate?**